Julie Smit, Ph.D.

 Office: Education 319

-Julie Smit is an Assistant Professor of Language, Diversity, and Literacy Studies in the Department of Curriculum and Instruction at Texas Tech University.
+Julie Smit is an Associate Professor of Language, Diversity, and Literacy Studies in the Department of Curriculum and Instruction at Texas Tech University.
 Her research interests involve literacy and learning as a collaborative effort, in which students, families, and teachers work together to generate, negotiate, and build on understandings.
 Dr. Smit has developed two lines of inquiry for research.
 The first line of inquiry involves exploring knowledge advances of adolescent readers as they utilize their transactions with narrative fiction to reflect and develop sophisticated understandings of the self, others, and the social world.
 The second line of inquiry involves engaged scholarship with local schools to develop meaningful impact on writing instruction for K-12 students.
 This research has led to receiving the 2020 President's Excellence in Engaged Scholarship Award which recognizes excellence in exemplary and sustained partnerships and the impacts the research has on the community.

 Dr. Smit has been involved in creating learning opportunities for graduate students to become engaged scholars, responsive teachers, literacy coaches, and educational leaders.
 She is the co-faculty advisor of the Education Graduate Student Organization, member of the college-wide Doctoral Advising Hub, and co-founder of the Llano, Estacado Writers Alliance.
 For the past three years, she has been leading an annual summer retreat for doctoral students to become confident and competent literacy researchers.
 She also organizes the practicum component of the Language and Literacy Masters program in which graduate students provide literacy intervention to K-12 students.